qlik-oss/corectl/docs/corectl_reload.md

 ### Options

 ```
   -h, --help     help for reload
-      --no-save   Do not save the app
       --silent   Do not log reload progress
 ```

 ### Options inherited from parent commands